 The Lost Kingdom at Paultons Park is a Jurassic World, where dinosaurs of all different shapes and sizes will be there to greet you at every turn.
 This is an excellent prehistoric landscape that will allow you to be thrown back in time to see and hear things from the Jurassic era.

-The Lost Kingdom is also home to various different dinosaur-themed attractions, including two world-class roller coasters, lifelike animatronic Dinosaurs, Jurassic themed family rides, a prehistoric Dinosaur adventure play park, and a chance to see moving animatronic dinosaurs.
+The Lost Kingdom is also home to various different dinosaur-themed attractions, including two world-class roller coasters, lifelike animatronic Dinosaurs, Jurassic themed family rides, and a prehistoric Dinosaur adventure play park, and a chance to see moving animatronic dinosaurs.

-You can also head over to the Critter Creek, which is a fully themed world of strange creatures.
+You can also head over to Critter Creek, which is a fully themed world of strange creatures.
 You can ride the Cat-o-pillar rollercoaster and discover brilliant colourful plants and animals that have never been seen before.
 This exhilarating roller coaster will take you more than 10 meters high, and it is the perfect ride for all of the family to enjoy.
 This section of the park is also home to Professor Blast’s Expedition Express Train, which is a delightful journey for the little ones.

 In Little Africa, you will be able to see lots of different animals that are native to the Continent of Africa.
-Some of the animals that you can expect to see are the fennec fox, African crested porcupines, meerkats, Savannah monitor lizards, giant train millipedes, the Gambian pouched rat, and the African pygmy mouse.
+Some of the animals that you can expect to see are the fennec fox, African crested porcupines, meerkats, Savannah monitor lizards, giant train millipedes, and the Gambian pouched rat, and the African pygmy mouse.

 In the centre of Little Africa, you will find an impressive avery that you can walk through, which houses a mix of bird species, like the lilac-breasted rollers and black-crowned night herons.
 The environment within this avery has been designed to replicate an African waterhole.

-As well as the walkthrough avery, you will also be able to go through the nocturnal house, which is an intriguing indoor area where you will have to brave the dark to see a variety of animals in a low light environment.
+As well as the walkthrough aviary, you will also be able to go through the nocturnal house, which is an intriguing indoor area where you will have to brave the dark to see a variety of animals in a low light environment.